April 6, 2026

 3. Resource allocation by default.

 GTM resources get allocated by habit rather than strategy.
 The same channels get funded because they have always been funded.
 Fix: an explicit resource review at the start of every quarter, put the initiative list next to the capacity map and ask whether the right people are spending time on the right things.
+What resource alignment actually means in a GTM plan breaks down how to make deliberate trade-off decisions rather than letting budget flow to last year's channels by habit.

 4. No review cadence.

 A GTM plan without a review cadence is a hypothesis document.
 Without regular reviews, you have no feedback loop... you cannot tell what is working, you cannot course-correct early, and you cannot build on what you are learning.
+How to build a revenue review cadence that actually changes things covers the full architecture for making your review meetings produce decisions rather than updates.

 5. The GTM lives in one person's head.